Recovery from cochlear implant surgery

 How long does it take to recover?

 Your surgeon will want the incision to heal before your cochlear implant system is switched-on (activated).
-This recovery period can be up to six weeks.
+This healing typically takes about two weeks, but can be as long as six weeks.

 Many people are back to their routine within a few days after surgery.
 However, you may want to give yourself at least a week to recover and adapt before returning to work and normal activities.

-Talk to your surgeon about what activities are safe for you.
-Most surgeons advise against lifting even moderately heavy weights for a few days after surgery.
+Talk to your doctor about what activities are safe for you.
+Most doctors advise against lifting even moderately heavy weights for a time after surgery.